One More Day (Diamond Rio song): Music video

-The music video was shot in black and white and directed by Deaton Flanigen and features Diamond Rio performing in and outside of a mansion.
+The music video was shot in black and white and directed and produced by Deaton Flanigen and features Diamond Rio performing in and outside of a mansion.
 It also shows a model swimming in the mansion's swimming pool.
-The video premiered on September 28, 2000 on CMT.
+The video premiered on November 2, 2000 on CMT.

 Chart performance

 The song entered the Hot Country Singles & Tracks chart at number 68 on November 4, 2000, and spent a total of 33 weeks on that chart.

-"One More Day" reached the #1 position on the Billboard country chart dated for March 10, 2001, making it the group's third number one overall and their first since "How Your Love Makes Me Feel" in 1997.
-A week later, it fell to #2, with Toby Keith's "You Shouldn't Kiss Me Like This" — which had also been #1 on the March 3 survey — reclaiming the #1 spot.
-Keith also held the top spot on March 24, with Diamond Rio still at #2 that week.
-Finally, on the chart dated March 31, "One More Day" returned to the #1 position, giving the song a total of two non-consecutive weeks at the top of the country chart.
+"One More Day" reached the number one position on the Billboard country chart dated for March 10, 2001, making it the group's third number one overall and their first since "How Your Love Makes Me Feel" in 1997.
+A week later, it fell to number two, with Toby Keith's "You Shouldn't Kiss Me Like This" — which had also been number one on the March 3 survey — reclaiming the number one spot.
+Keith also held the top spot on March 24, with Diamond Rio still at number two that week.
+Finally, on the chart dated March 31, "One More Day" returned to the number one position, giving the song a total of two non-consecutive weeks at the top of the country chart.

 In addition to peaking at number 6 on the Adult Contemporary charts, "One More Day" peaked at number 29 on the Billboard Hot 100.